 - St Vincent’s Private Hospital

-If your GP thinks you need to see a specialist and you want to pay for it privately, they can write a letter of referral to a private consultant or specialist explaining your condition and your medical history.
+If your GP thinks you need to see a specialist about a medical issue, they will direct you to a consultant.
+They may refer you to a private or public consultant, depending on your insurance, your entitlement and your personal preference.